salvatorecorvaglia/teridex/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-See [CONTRIBUTORS.md](CONTRIBUTORS.md) for the list of people who have helped build Teridex.

 ## 🔐 Security

 If you discover a security vulnerability, please see our [Security Policy](SECURITY.md).